mk-fg/reliable-discord-client-irc-daemon/README.rst

 ===========================================

-Python3/asyncio daemon to present personal discord client as local irc server, with a list of channels corresponding to ones available on all "connected" discord channel-hubs (or "servers" as discord confusingly calls these).
+Python3/asyncio daemon to present personal discord client as local irc server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord).

 One additional "reliable" quirk is that the plan is to have it actually connect to discord under two separate accounts ("main" and "ghost"), and have these